 Maybe a useful addition to the WHILE-language would be arrays.
 This would allow us to generate more interesting WHILE-programs by translating BF\\\ programs into equivalent WHILE-code.
+Yeah!
 Therefore in this section let us have a look at how we can support the following three constructions then use [...; two dimensions, use [[... and so on.
 Looks all very ugly to my eyes.

 '''

-new(arr[15000])

-x := 3 + arr[3 + y]

-arr[42 n] := ...
+new(arr[15000])x := 3 + arr[3 + y]arr[42 n] := ...

 '''

 The first construct is for creating new arrays.
 In this instance the name of the array is arr and it can hold 15000 integers.
 We do not support "dynamic" arrays, that is the size of our arrays will always be fixed.
-The second construct is for referencing an array cell inside an arithmetic expression-we need to be able to look up the contents of an array at an index determined by an arithmetic
+The second construct

 '''

 .class public test.test

 .super java/lang/Object

-.method public static write(I)\mbox{\tt V}
+.method public static write(I)V

 .limit locals 1

 .limit stack 2

 getstatic java/lang/System/out Ljava/io/PrintStream;

 invokevirtual java/io/PrintStream/println(I)V

 return

 .end method

-.method public static main([Ljava/lang/String;) V
+.method public static main([Ljava/lang/String;)V

 .limit locals 200

 .limit stack 200

 ldc 1

 ldc 2

 iadd

 istore 0

-iload 0
+iload O

+write x

 invokestatic test/test/write(I)V

 return

 .end method

 '''